TheSamsai/wasm-actions/docs/project-goals.md

 the same key-value storage with read/write permissions.
 With this capability, already quite complex systems could be developed, such as forums or basic micro-blogging services.

+**Note**: For Wasm Actions, persistance is handled via WASI and the concept of virtual filesystems that allow directories to be mapped into the running WASM program.
+To save time, it was decided that providing this would allow enough persistence for Actions without needing a specific KV-store capability.

 Advanced capabilities may include the ability to access the file system in a controlled manner and execute HTTP requests or chain calls through multiple WASM modules.
 With these features the platform would be able to match the basic feature set of serverless platforms.

+**Note**: Due to time constraints the networking/HTTP capability was left out due to WASM runtimes generally not splitting it off into a separate module/capability.
+The underlying runtime (WasmEdge) supports TCP sockets, but since this is included in WASI, it cannot be controllably enabled or disabled.

 ## Developer dashboard